SPARCS -- combining radiation hydrodynamics with non-equilibrium metal chemistry in the SWIFT astrophysical code

+This is consistent with \cite{Jin23spatialHII}, who found the emission lines from \ion{N}{II}, \ion{S}{II}, and \ion{O}{I} are enhanced with inhomogeneities in HII regions, while \ion{O}{III} emission is suppressed.

 A more quantitative illustration of the effect of inhomogeneities and self-shielding on ionisation fraction is provided by Fig.~\ref{fig:RadBound_ratio}.
 Ionisation fractions change rapidly during the initial fast ionization front propagation before $t\sim 0.4~{\rm kyr}$.
-At later times, the ionisation fractions in the inhomogeneous case slowly return to those in the uniform case, since the ionization fronts slowly penetrate and photo-evaporate dense gas (dense-type ionization front $\lesssim$ sound speed).
+At later times, the ionization fronts slowly penetrate and photo-evaporate dense gas, so some dense structures will be ionized and the ionisation fractions get closer to those in the uniform case.
+However, especially thanks to self-gravity, some of the over-dense regions are likely to fragment and accumulate more mass\footnote{ Indeed, ionisation fronts could even boost over-densities, induce gravitational collapse, and trigger star formation \citep{Bisb11RDI,Grit09turbionisation}.}.

 The ratios follow similar trends as seen in Fig.~\ref{fig:unipystrom_slice}: inhomogeneities boost low ions (e.g. \ion{H}{I}) and suppress higher ions (\ion{O}{III}).
 Overall, this comparison illustrates the importance of including and {\em resolving} inhomogeneities when studying or interpreting ionisation fraction in the interstellar medium.